PX4/PX4-SITL_gazebo-classic/README.md

-## Install Gazebo 6 Simulator
+## Install Gazebo Simulator

-Follow instructions on the [official site](http://gazebosim.org/tutorials?cat=install) to install Gazebo version 6.
+Follow instructions on the [official site](http://gazebosim.org/tutorials?cat=install) to install Gazebo.
+Mac OS users should install Gazebo 7, Linux users Gazebo 6.
+Failing to install the right version can render the simulation inoperational.

 ## Protobuf